proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```

-The implementation is self explanatory.
-Just a few notes:
+The implementation is self explanatory, but a few notes should be made.

 Every Event Machine message has a `get` and a `getOrDefault`
 method which are both short cuts to access keys of the message payload.
 The difference between the two is obvious.
-If payload key is NOT set and you use `get` the message will throw an exception.
-If payload key is NOT set and you use
+If the payload key is NOT set and you use `get` the message will throw an exception.
+If the payload key is NOT set and you use
-`getOrDefault` you get back the default passed as a second argument.
+`getOrDefault` you get back the default passed as the second argument.

 The second note is about the *collection name*.
 It is injected at runtime rather than defined as a hardcoded string or
 constant.
 Do you remember the read model table name `em_ds_building_projection_0_1_0`?
-First of all this is again a default naming strategy and can be changed.
+First of all, this is also a default naming strategy and can be changed.
 However, the interesting part here is the version
 number at the end of the name.
 This is the **application version** which you can pass to `EventMachine::boostrap()` (see docs for details).
 When deploying a new application version it is possible to rebuild all projection tables using the new version while
 the old projection tables remain active until load balancers are switched (Blue Green Deployment).

-As a last step we need to configure Event Machine's DI container to inject the dependencies into our new finder.
+Finally, we need to configure Event Machine's DI container to inject the dependencies into our new finder.

 ## PSR-11 Container

-EventMachine can use any PSR-11 compatible container.
+Event Machine can use any PSR-11 compatible container.
 By default it uses a very simple implementation included
 in the Event Machine package.
 The DI container is inspired by `bitExpert/disco` but removes the need for annotations.
 Dependencies are managed in a single `ServiceFactory` class which is located in `src/Service`.